tklebanoff/Vulkan-Samples/samples/performance/specialization_constants/specialization_constants_tutorial.md

 **Debugging**

-* Use the Mali Offline Compiler to measure the impact of your shader code changes, including analysis of shortest and longest path through the programs.
+* If on a Mali GPU, use the Mali Offline Compiler to measure the impact of your shader code changes, including analysis of shortest and longest path through the programs.